Research Results

 - Joint Research Paper

-This research presentation was introduced in the following media.
+This research has been featured in the following media outlets:

-- September 25, 2021 Monthly Scientific Journals "Newton" November issue
+- September 25: Monthly Scientific Magazine "Newton" (November Issue)

 Summary

-Polycarbonate diol is a crucial intermediate for the synthesis of polyurethanes, which are widely used in plastics.
-Currently, it is synthesized using toxic phosgene*2 or carbon monoxide as raw materials.
-However, there is a growing demand for alternative technologies that can replace these hazardous substances from a green chemistry*3 perspective.
-A method that uses carbon dioxide as an alternative raw material and reacts it with a diol to synthesize polycarbonate diol has attracted attention as a green reaction system that produces only water as a byproduct.
-However, achieving high yields has required the use of high-pressure carbon dioxide or dehydrating agents.
-The method discovered in this research overcomes these challenges.
-By using a cerium oxide catalyst and bubbling carbon dioxide at normal pressure into a diol, the generated water can be removed from the reaction system, enabling the highly selective and high-yield production of the desired polycarbonate diol.
+Polycarbonate diols are crucial intermediates in the synthesis of polyurethanes, represented by plastics.
+Currently, they are synthesized using phosgene*2 or carbon monoxide as raw materials.
+However, because these raw materials are highly toxic, there is a strong demand from the perspective of green chemistry*3 to develop technologies to replace them.
+The method of synthesizing polycarbonate diols by reacting diols using carbon dioxide as an alternative raw material has attracted attention as a green reaction system that produces only water as a byproduct.
+However, to obtain a high yield, it was previously necessary to use high-pressure carbon dioxide or dehydrating agents.
+The method discovered in this research overcomes these issues.
+By using a cerium oxide catalyst and bubbling carbon dioxide at atmospheric pressure into the diol, it has become possible to remove the generated water from the reaction system, successfully obtaining the target polycarbonate diol with high selectivity and high yield.

 4. Future Developments

-This research was made possible through funding from the New Energy and Industrial Technology Development Organization (NEDO) under their "NEDO Leading Research Program / Untapped Challenge 2050".
+The results of this research were obtained through a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO) under the "NEDO Leading Research Program / Unexplored Challenge 2050."

 Terminology